thoughtgap/scoop/README.md

-# schicke-chicks 🐔
+# scoop 🐔
-This is our smart chicken coop server.
+This is our **smart chicken coop** server.
 It is providing a web-based backend and (somewhat limited and hacky) frontend to control the coop's hatch and view its webcam and sensor data.

 - [schicke-chicks 🐔](#schicke-chicks-)
   - [Hardware](#hardware)